 The Tokko anime ends on a cliffhanger with no resolution to the story.
 The manga also ends with no real conclusion, only a brief monologue by Ranmaru saying that the world ended two years later. with no further explanation

-Happens twice with the first Hunter × Hunter anime, at first immediately after a big reveal right in the middle of an intense story arc due to overtaking the manga.
+Happened twice with the 1999 Hunter × Hunter anime, at first immediately after a big reveal right in the middle of an intense story arc due to overtaking the manga.
 Needless to say, fans weren't pleased and as a result the animation studio released a series of OVAs that covered the rest of the arc and the one after that.
 Unfortunately those ended in the middle of a chapter.

 The Durarara!! anime.
-By the time its over, Celty still hasn't found her head, two major characters from the light novels are introduced in the very last episode, and it still hasn't been revealed what Izaya's ultimate plans are.
+By the time it's over, Celty still hasn't found her head, two major characters from the light novels are introduced in the very last episode, and it still hasn't been revealed what Izaya's ultimate plans are.

 Gun Blaze West ended with the heroes managing to pass a test and allowed to be shown a secret way to the fabled location but never actually showing them reaching there.
 The final bits showing a earlier character thought killed coming upon the gun he gave to the main character who left it as sort of a bread crumb to follow him.